AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/first-time-login.md

 # Cloud Manager Homepage {#first-time-login}

+To access Cloud Manager:

+1. Navigate to [Experience Cloud](https://experience.adobe.com/) using your Adobe ID.
+1. Select **Experience Manager**.
+1. Click on **Launch** from the Cloud Manager card.
    Once you have successfully logged in to [!UICONTROL Cloud Manager], you are ready to use the User Interface (UI).

 >[!NOTE]
 >